hardhats/vista-install-docs/New/InitializeVistA.rst

     Checking Sub-Managers:
          On node ROU:Macintosh there is  1 free Sub-Manager(s).
 Status: Run</code></div>

-On CACHE, you can run ``D THIS^%SS`` to find out what started; on GT.M, you should have a ZSY which does the same thing.
+On CACHE, you can run ``D THIS^%SS`` to find out what started; on GT.M/YottaDB, you should have a ZSY which does the same thing.
 If ZSY isn't present on your instance, you can do something similar to this until you find a ZSY:

 Cache: